tscheys/tscheys.github.io/_posts/2015-10-28-troubleshootingNode.md

 ---
 This post is mainly a  non-exhaustive list of things that could go wrong when you deploy you app.

-##You are not listening on the correct port
+##1.
+You are not listening on the correct port

 In most cases, services like Heroku will make you use a specific port.
 And in most cases it is not 8080, 8000 or 3000.
 This can be taken into account in just one line of code: